planning 17 min read

 South Bay: San Jose, Sunnyvale, Cupertino

-The South Bay is the most camp-dense region in the Bay Area in terms of sheer volume.
-San Jose alone has over 50 distinct summer camp programs operating city-wide in 2026, from the City of San José Recreation department's $25–$50/week programs to premium iD Tech programs at Santa Clara University running $899/week.
+The South Bay is the most camp-dense region in the Bay Area — 488 camps, the largest of any region, averaging $490/week.
+San Jose alone has over 150 distinct summer camp programs city-wide in 2026 ($467/week avg), from the City of San José Recreation department's affordable programs to premium iD Tech programs at Santa Clara University.

 Sunnyvale and Cupertino have strong STEM and enrichment camp ecosystems driven by the tech-industry workforce.
 Club SciKidz Silicon Valley, STEM4Kids, and multiple robotics programs cluster across the South Bay.
-For families with kids across multiple age groups, the South Bay's density makes it the easiest region to find something for everyone within a short drive.
+Santa Clara ($492/week avg) and Cupertino ($486/week avg) both run slightly above the regional median.

 Bay Area Summer Camps by Interest Category